Social Media Client Reporting for Agencies: Reports That Renew Retainers

 - One sentence on why it performed

 This gives the client something tangible to share internally.
 “Look at this post.
 It got 500 likes and drove 40 people to our website.”
-That’s an internal champion moment that protects your contract.
+That’s an internal champion moment, and it’s the kind of thing that protects your contract when the client’s boss asks why they’re spending $3,000/month on social.

 Section 4: Platform insights.